 – Hydaburg, Prince of Wales Island: Haida Nation

 Connected students with locally grown and traditional foods (such as rutabagas, parsnips and the Haida potato) by expanding the existing school garden to include a greenhouse.
 In May, students celebrated Haida Day by giving Elders a tour of the new greenhouse and learning about the village’s old garden site.

 – Indian Township Reservation: Passamaquoddy Tribe

-Engage students in traditional growing practices by reviving an existing greenhouse and school garden.
-Students will catch fish to be used as garden fertilizer, and will learn planting techniques like the Three Sisters.
-Food grown in the garden will supplement the school lunch program, summer food service and elderly food site.
+Engaged students in traditional growing practices by reviving an existing greenhouse and school garden.
+Students caught fish to be used as garden fertilizer, and learned planting techniques like the Three Sisters.
+Food grown in the garden supplemented the school lunch program, summer food service and elderly food site.

 Mala`ai Kula: Kaua`i Farm-to-School Pilot

 – Kaua`i Island: Native Hawaiians

 Supported an existing three-year pilot project to create a culturally relevant farm to school program at two Kaua`i schools.
 On Kaua`i, where 90 percent of food is imported, Mala`ai Kula is helping students build a healthier relationship with traditional food systems through school gardens and locally-grown foods in school meals.